Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ### Anti-corruption

-When two systems don't properly understand each other, an Anti-corruption layer can be introduced to protect the new architecture.
+TODO: When two systems don't properly understand each other, an Anti-corruption layer can be introduced to protect the new architecture.

 [Anti-corruption Layer pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/anti-corruption-layer)